Should the Health Star Rating System be mandatory?

 Based on current evidence, including consumer research, technical analysis and stakeholder consultation, the HSR system appears warranted.

-“The evidence shows that interpretive front-of-pack labelling can support consumers to better understand the nutritional profile of foods and make more informed choices,” said FSANZ CEO Dr Sandra Cuthbert
+“The evidence shows that interpretive front-of-pack labelling can support consumers to better understand the nutritional profile of foods and make more informed choices,” said FSANZ CEO Dr Sandra Cuthbert.

-“It also indicates that a more consistent approach across the food supply could improve comparability of information and strengthen consumer confidence in labelling.”
+“It also indicates that a more consistent approach across the food supply [chain] could improve comparability of information and strengthen consumer confidence in labelling.”

 The FSANZ is now seeking views from consumers, public health organisations, industry, enforcement agencies and others with an interest in food labelling.
 It will also be holding webinars during the consultation period.